 To make many cleaning jobs easier, you can go to the store and buy a special implement that automates the task or at least eliminates the need for hard work.
 Wax removal isn't one of these jobs.
 Get a good pair of knee pads, and set aside an afternoon for an average living room and kitchen.

-Spray the solvent longitudinally along the floor, moistening about three or four boards for a distance of about a foot.
+Spray the solvent longitudinally along the floor, moistening about three or four boards for a distance of about one foot.
 Be sure to moisten the cracks between boards to dissolve the wax there.